September 13, 2025 4:13 am

 7. The Statuette of King Khufu

-The 7.5-inch (3-inch) ivory statue of King Khufu (Cheops) is one of the smallest and most valuable artifacts ever discovered in ancient Egypt, and it is also the sole image of him ever discovered.
-He is said to be the king for whom the Great Pyramid of Giza was constructed.
+The 7.5-inch (3-inch) ivory statue of King Khufu is one of the smallest and most valuable artifacts ever discovered in ancient Egypt.
+Furthermore, it is the only known image of him.
+He is the king for whom people built the Great Pyramid of Giza.

-The statue was discovered on the southern corner of the temple of Osiris in Abydos’ ancient necropolis and is now housed in Cairo’s Egyptian Museum.
-The statue was found headless, and after two weeks of excavating, the statue’s head was uncovered.
-A serekh name of King Khufu appears on the left shoulder of the statue, suggesting that it is his.
+Archeologists discovered the statue on the southern corner of the Temple of Osiris in Abydos’ ancient necropolis.
+It is now housed in Cairo’s Egyptian Museum.
+When they found the statue, it was headless.
+After two weeks of further excavation, they uncovered the head.
+A serekh name on the statue’s left shoulder confirms its identity as King Khufu.

 8. Meidum Geese

-An amazing painting from the early Dynasty 4 was cut from the tomb of Nefermaat and Itet at Meidum, which may be seen among the Egyptian Museum’s treasures.
-The geese were formerly part of a bigger tableau in the burial chapel of Itet, the wife of the vizier Nefermaat and most likely King Snefru’s daughter-in-law.
+An amazing painting from the early 4th Dynasty was cut from the tomb of Nefermaat and Itet at Meidum.
+You can see it among the Egyptian Museum’s treasures.
+The geese were once part of a larger scene in the burial chapel of Itet, the wife of the vizier Nefermaat.
+She was most likely King Snefru’s daughter-in-law.

-As members of the royal family, they were given a spacious Mastaba tomb near the king’s pyramid and were able to hire the most sought-after artisans of the day to help decorate it.
-The geese were represented underneath a depiction of men catching birds in a clap net and presenting them to the tomb’s owner.
+As members of the royal family, they received a spacious mastaba tomb.
+It was near the king’s pyramid.
+They hired the most sought-after artisans to decorate it.
+The artists depicted the geese beneath a scene of men catching birds.
+They would catch them in a clap net and present them to the tomb’s owner.

-While images of fowling in the marshes are prevalent in Old Kingdom tombs, this specimen is one of the oldest and stands out for the exceptional quality of the painting.
-The artist paid close attention to the colors and textures of the feathers of the birds, even including a serrated beak on the two geese bending to graze.
+Images of fowling in the marshes are common in Old Kingdom tombs.
+However, this painting is one of the oldest.
+It stands out for its exceptional quality.
+The artist paid close attention to the colors and textures of the birds’ feathers.
+They even included a serrated beak on the two geese that are bending down to graze.

 9. Yuya and Thuya Collection